 Your questions answered

-Who is responsible for CE marking?
+Who is responsible for UKCA/CE marking?

 The ‘manufacturer’ is classed as the company or individual that creates the finished ‘construction element’.
 In the case of windows and doors, this means the person who supplies the frame and glass.
-From 1 July 2013, therefore, all fabricators will need to apply CE markings to their products.
-Failure to do so will be a criminal offence.
+Therefore, all fabricators will need to apply UKCA/CE markings to their products.
+Failure to do so is a criminal offence.

 What do I need to do?